 Scenarios.
-RODI default scenarios are a selection of benchmark scenarios set in the conference domain, based on three different conference ontologies: CMT, CONFER-ENCE, and SIGKDD20.
+RODI default scenarios are a selection of benchmark scenarios set in the conference domain, based on three different conference ontologies: CMT, CONFER-ENCE, and SIGKDD.
 For each ontology, the benchmark provides a set of database instances that are to be mapped to the ontology vocabulary.
 While all databases are modelled to contain the same data that the ontologies might contain, they deviate largely in how close they are to their corresponding ontologies in terms of structure and modelling patterns.
 For each ontology, there is a number of mapping challenges that can be tested: (i) Adjusted naming.
 Here the identifier names in the databases are syntactically changed in comparison with the names in the ontology. (ii) Cleaned hierarchies.
 In this scenarios, the databases are remodelled from ground to follow widely used relational database design patterns.
 Most significantly, this includes cases where abstract parent classes have no corresponding table in the database, several sibling classes are jointly represented in a single table, etc. (iii) Combined case mixes changes made in scenarios with adjusted naming and cleaned hierarchies. (iv) Missing FKs represents the case of a database with no explicit referential constraints at all. (v) In the denormalised case, the database contains a few denormalised tables.

 Results.
 Results show that the BOOTOX comes out in top position for seven out of nine tested scenarios (see Table 2).
+What is more, in most of those cases where BOOTOX does not rank first, it is not lagging far behind the top contender.
 This shows that BOOTOX is well suited for meeting the requirements of an end-to-end scenario.
-Note that the results between BOOTOX and -ontop- may look very similar; however, currently RODI only provides the percentage of correctly answered queries (i.e., BOOTOX and -ontop- fail in the same queries).
-RODI is being extended to include a more fine grained evaluation in terms of Precision and Recall in order to take into account partially answered queries, which may reveal more differences among the evaluated systems.
-On a more generic note, however, results also demonstrate that none of the tested systems to date manages to solve relational-to-ontology mapping challenges with a score above 0.5.
-This confirms the need for specialised relational-to-ontology bootstrapping systems such as BOOTOX, which build the foundation for better solutions.
+On a more generic note, however, results also demonstrate that none of the tested systems to date manages to solve relational-to-ontology mapping challenges with a score above

-20 http://oaei.ontologymatching.org/2015/conference/
+&lt;sup>20 http://oaei.ontologymatching.org/2015/conference/